Mid-Market Manufacturing ERP Software Selection Guide 2026

 A walk through the floor and, if applicable, your warehouse or DC

-We send a vendor‑neutral RFP with your requirements and the 1/2/3/4/U fit key
+We issue an RFP built from your requirements and the 1/2/3/4/U fit key

-Vendors respond in a consistent template – including pricing and assumptions
+Vendors respond in a consistent template, including pricing and explicit assumptions

 Shortlist and scripted demos

-We cut to a right‑sized shortlist (typically 3), then run scripted demos using your jobs and items
+We narrow to a right‑sized shortlist (typically 3), then run scripted demos using your jobs and items

-We stress‑test labor reporting, UoM conversions, scheduling, quality, and multi‑site behavior
+We stress‑test labor reporting, UoM conversions, scheduling, quality, and multi‑site execution

 Contract guardrails and implementation prep